-A UCLA HEALTH RESEARCH TEAM has identified changes in brain rhythms that indicate seizure activity in patients with Alzheimer's disease.
+Brain rhythms can predict seizure risk of patients with Alzheimer's disease has identified changes in brain rhythms with Alzheimer's disease.
 The findings build on pioneering work by Keith Vossel, MD, director of the Katherine and Benjamin Kagan Alzheimer's Disease Treatment Development Program, that first linked silent epileptic activity to cognitive decline in Alzheimer's disease.